rofgh/ur_to_sr_mapping/README.md

 An example of a test UR list is in test.URs.txt: "S Verb" + "S  Verb    Aux"

 4
-Argument 4 is an output filename different from the default all_all.tsv  This default filename should only be used for the running of all parameter settings, all forces, and all URs.
-Otherwise it will overwrite the all languages file if it ahs already been made (and thus overwrite 8 hours of work)
+Argument 4 is an output filename different from the default all_all.tsv  The DEFAULT filename should only be used for the running of all parameter settings, all forces, and all URs.
+Otherwise the script will overwrite the all languages file if it has already been made (and thus overwrite 8 hours of work).

 This script also times how long each language family takes to produce, as well as the whole operation.